Senate parliamentarian deals blow to Dems’ immigration push

 The House has approved separate bills this year achieving much of that, but the measures have gone nowhere in the Senate because of Republican filibusters.

-Party leaders are still working on finding a compromise on the sweeping legislation that would satisfy virtually every Democrat in Congress.
-They can’t lose any Democratic votes in the 50-50 Senate and can lose no more than three in the House.
+Progressive and moderate Democrats are battling over the measure’s price tag and details.
+Party leaders can’t lose any Democratic votes in the 50-50 Senate and can lose no more than three in the House.

-MacDonough was appointed to her post in 2012 when Democrats controlled the chamber and is respected as an even-handed arbiter of Senate rules.
+MacDonough was appointed in 2012 when Democrats controlled the chamber and is respected as an even-handed arbiter of Senate rules.

-Earlier this year, one of her rulings forced Democrats to remove a minimum wage increase from a COVID-19 relief bill, killing another of progressives’ top priorities.
+Earlier this year, one of her rulings forced Democrats to remove a minimum wage increase from a COVID-19 relief bill, killing another top progressive priority.